The Countess of Verulam

 June Taylor June is a retired Headmistress of Sherborne Girls School 1985-1999, and originally a teacher of Maths.
 She is an experienced educationalist and her resume includes: Treasurer of GSA for 6 years, Chair of Independent Schools Inspectorate 2004-2012, and Deputy Chairman AGBIS 2005-2013. (she represented AGBIS on the BSA Executive 2004-2013).
 Besides being a Governor at Tring Park she was also a Governor at St Mary’s Shaftesbury until March 2016, Chairman of Bursary Trustees at Godolphin and Latymer School and Trustee of the Royal National Children’s Foundation.
 She served as a Governor in the maintained sector for nine years ending in 1999.
 She became a Governor at Tring Park in 2011 and chairs the Education Committee, and also serves on the Finance &General Purposes Committee.

-Mark Taylor Having worked in the City, my career as a Bursar started in 1993 at Cranbrook School, appointed to Dulwich Prep School, Cranbrook in 1996, Bedales Schools in 2003 and the King’s School, Canterbury in 2010.
-I joined the Independent Schools' Bursars Association (ISBA) Committee in 2007 and was elected ISBA Chairman from 2013 – 2016.
-In October 2008 I was elected a fellow of the Royal Society for Encouragement of the Arts (FRSA).
-I have sat on both the ISI and BSA Board as a Director and I am currently an ISI Compliance Inspector.
-I was a Director on the ISC board and I am currently a Governor of Tring Park School for the Performing Arts, Chair of the East Kent Schools’ Together (EKST) Partnership Finance Committee, as well as being on the advisory board for the Institute of Development Professionals in Education (IDPE).
-I was delighted to have been elected recently as the new Chair of The Association of Governing Bodies of Independent Schools (AGBIS) at the AGM on the 13th March 2019.
+Mark Taylor Mark has worked in the city, with his career as a Bursar starting in 1993 at Cranbrook School, appointed to Dulwich Prep School, Cranbrook in 1996, Bedales Schools in 2003 and the King’s School, Canterbury in 2010.
+Mark joined the Independent Schools' Bursars Association (ISBA) Committee in 2007 and was elected ISBA Chairman from 2013 – 2016.
+In October 2008 he was elected a fellow of the Royal Society for Encouragement of the Arts (FRSA).
+Mark has sat on both the ISI and BSA Board as a Director and is currently an ISI Compliance Inspector.
+He was a Director on the ISC board and is currently Chair of the East Kent Schools’ Together (EKST) Partnership Finance Committee, as well as being on the advisory board for the Institute of Development Professionals in Education (IDPE).
+Mark was recently elected as the new Chair of The Association of Governing Bodies of Independent Schools (AGBIS) at the AGM on the 13th March 2019.

 Daniel Zammit Daniel spent 20 years in various directorships in local authorities and became a Chief Executive in 2004.
 He led numerous regeneration projects, delivering new commercial premises and many new homes.
 One of his projects was recognised as the ‘Best planning conceptual project contributing to London’s future’.
 In 2005 he coordinated the regeneration of the South East of England’s primary business park following the explosion at the Buncefield Oil Terminal.
 Daniel has a Master’s Degree in Public Administration from Warwick Business School.
 He is an alumnus of Harvard University’s JF Kennedy School of Government and a Fellow of the Royal Society of Arts.
 He became a Governor in 2013 and serves on the Appeal Committee and the Property Steering Group.